Skip to main content

 Alaska

-Must be filed by the decedent's personal representative
+May be filed by the decedent's personal representative

-The surviving family members decide how to distribute a settlement, if they are unable to do so the court will enter a binding decision as to distribution
+The surviving family members decide how to distribute a settlement.
+If they are unable to do so, the court will enter a binding decision as to distribution.

 Alaska Statute, AS 09.55.580